Find Trade Colleges

 After completing their Associate Degree, health science graduates from OSU Institute of Technology carry an average student debtload of $11,973.

-Full Health Sciences & Services at Oklahoma State University Institute of Technology Report
+Read full report on Health Sciences & Services at Oklahoma State University Institute of Technology

 Brookline College - Phoenix landed the #9 spot in the 2023 rankings for the best associate degree health sciences & services programs.
-Located in the large city of Phoenix, Brookline College - Phoenix is a private for-profit school with a small student population.
+Located in the city of Phoenix, Brookline College - Phoenix is a private for-profit college with a fairly small student population.

 Read More…

-With a ranking of #10, Cochise County Community College District did quite well on this year’s best schools for health sciences & services students working on their associate degree.
+Cochise County Community College District came in at #10 in this year’s edition of the Best Health Sciences & Services Associate Degree Trade Schools in the Southwest Region ranking.
 Cochise College is a small public school located in the small city of Sierra Vista.

 Best Health Sciences & Services Colleges by State